 It means you are creating real value.

-But we cannot only focus on the top line.
-We need to also consider the bottom line.
-Your profit.
+However, we cannot focus only on the top line.
+We need to consider the bottom line, your profit.

 In the end, it is the profit that matters to you as a business owner.